Patrick-Bennett/leptographium_popgen/scripts/Readme.md

 2. `stats_sam.sh`: Batch script for `samtools faidx` for a list of SAM files
 3. `gVCF.sh`: Batch script to individually genotype each sample from a list of sorted BAMs.
 Remember to build a reference index as explained by [this page](https://gatkforums.broadinstitute.org/gatk/discussion/1601/how-can-i-prepare-a-fasta-file-to-use-as-reference)
 4. `Combine_vcf.sh`: Combines all gVCF files in GATK, replaces outdated `Final_vcf.sh`
-5. `Genotype_Chrom.sh`: Generates population-wide genotypes per chromosome for the combined gVCF from `Combine_vcf.sh`
+5. `Genotype_chrom.sh`: Generates population-wide genotypes per chromosome for the combined gVCF from `Combine_vcf.sh`